Ayash-Bera/Space-Invaders/README.md

 ## About <a name = "about"></a>

-This is the project that got me a lot of bragging rights back in 11th standard
+This is the project that got me a lot of bragging rights back in 11th standard .
+I have not edited any code and kept the exact original code i displayed to my class for the originality feel free to fork this repo and go crazy.

 ## Getting Started <a name = "getting_started"></a>